 - Fishing: Fly Fishing Freshwater Fishing Guided Fishing

-- What we fish for: King Salmon, Silver Salmon, Sockeye Salmon, Pink Salmon, Rainbow Trout, Arctic Char, Northern Pike, Arctic Grayling, Chum Salmon
+- What we fish for: King Salmon, Silver Salmon, Sockeye Salmon, Pink Salmon, Rainbow Trout, Arctic Char, Arctic Grayling, Chum Salmon, Dolly Varden

 Nestled in the foothills of the Alaska Range, Talaheim Lodge lies 80 miles west of Anchorage and 50 miles from the nearest road.
 Located on the Talachulitna River, one of the first hook-and-release Alaska trout fisheries in the state, it’s a prime location for a remote Alaska fly-in fishing lodge.
 Massachusetts native and forester Mark Miller pitched a tent at this site in 1974, naming it Talaheim Lodge.
 Mark now has 34 years of experience flying and fishing Alaska’s wilderness, and the tent is now a luxurious facility with modern appliances, solar powered electricity, a private airstrip, two helicopters, and a professional staff.
 With the owners’ children on the staff, the family atmosphere is palpable.
 Half of the bookings at this cozy getaway are repeat clientele.

 Talaheim Lodge is the only Alaska fishing lodge that owns two helicopters for their guest’s exclusive use